At Golden Ears Audiology Clinic, we provide tinnitus management and this includes the following:

 TINNITUS DISTRESS is your brain sounding the alarm about a perceived possible danger.

-Why does tinnitus become troublesome ?
+Why does tinnitus become bothersome?

 To understand this, lets first look at how sounds travel from the cochlea to the cortex.

 Sounds stimulate the cochlea, travel along the auditory nerve, and then the subcortical areas of the brainstem detect those sounds.
 The information is passed on to the cortex, where it perceives, evaluates, differentiates, discriminates, and performs associated higher tasks.
 This is hierarchical processing of sound.
+But it does not stop there .

-Sounds can trigger emotional associations in the Limbic system
+Sounds can trigger emotional associations in the Limbic System

-Sounds can trigger emotional associations in the limbic system.
 We can have both positive and negative reactions to sound, as well as ones that evoke historical memories.
 We might hear a song and it reminds us of a loved one.
 Screeching brakes may remind us of a terrible car accident.
+Annoyance at a barking dog, is one of the emotional associations we can experience that activates our sympathetic nervous system, and we get physiological responses.

 These sounds create feedback loops within our system.
 When we are annoyed and the sympathetic system is activated, the emotional associations and reactions are stronger.
 This is what makes us able to detect these sounds in background noise and other contexts.
 The feedback loop forms a vicious cycle and creates a problem.